search icon

 What are tax elections?

 Tax elections are selections regarding tax treatment.
-In other words, the taxpayer elects how they want the Internal Revenue Service (IRS) and state taxing agency to tax their income.
-Tax elections are available for businesses and individuals.
-Some tax election benefits are that they can defer and even reduce your tax liability.
+In other words, the taxpayer decides how they want the Internal Revenue Service (IRS) and state taxing agency to tax their income.
+Different tax elections are available for businesses and individuals.
+In some cases, it’s even possible to make some tax elections and reduce tax liability as a business owner.

 Tax Election Examples

 To better understand the meaning of tax elections, it’s helpful to look at some examples.
 Certain business types can make tax elections.
-For example, What is a C corporation? can elect to be treated as S corporations (please see our What is an S Corp? page) for tax purposes.
-Limited liability companies (LLCs) also have flexibility when it comes to choosing their tax treatment, and this flexibility is often considered one of the tax elections advantages.
+For example, a C corporation can elect to be treated as an S corporation (please see the What is an S Corp? page for more information) for tax purposes.
+Limited liability companies (LLCs) also have flexibility when it comes to choosing their tax treatment, which is often considered to be a big advantage of the LLC structure.

 Corporations

 C corporations are subject to double taxation.
-This means that the corporation pays income tax at the corporate level on net earnings, and then shareholders also pay income tax on any dividends they receive from those earnings.
+This means that the corporation pays the corporate income tax at the business level on net earnings, and then shareholders also pay personal income tax on any dividends they receive from those earnings.
 This results in the same income being taxed twice.
 However, a C corporation can make a tax election to be treated as an S corporation, as long as the C corporation meets the IRS’s requirements.
 S corporations are subject to pass-through taxation.
 This means that all income passes through to the corporation’s owners, who then report the income on their personal tax returns and pay taxes at their individual tax rates.
-This can result in having more money left over to reinvest back into the company.
+Since this scenario only results in one level of taxation, the business owner can retain more money to reinvest in the company.

 Limited Liability Companies